Checkio-Game-Missions/checkio-empire-pawn-brotherhood/info/description.md

-Chess is a two-player strategy game played on a checkered game board laid out in eight rows (called ranks and denoted with numbers 1 to 8) and eight columns (called files and denoted with letters a to h) of squares.
+Chess is a two-player strategy game played on a square checkered game board laid out in eight rows called ranks which are denoted with numbers 1 to 8, and eight columns called files and denoted with letters a to h.
 Each square of the chessboard is identified by a unique coordinate pair — a letter and a number (ex, "a1", "h8", "d6").
-For this mission we only need to concern ourselves with pawns.
+To train the snipers, we only need to concern ourselves with pawns for now.
 A pawn may capture an opponent's piece on a square diagonally in front of it on an adjacent file, by moving to that square.
 For white pawns the front squares are squares with greater row than their.